stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

    kernels[0].view()
    ```

+## 4. Conclusion

+Congratulations, you have now completed this section of the tutorial.
 At this point you should be able to run PSyclone on a Fortran source
 containing NEMO-style code, use a transformation script to access the
 PSyIR of the code and be able to understand the structure of the PSyIR
 and how it relates to the original Fortran.

-Congratulations, you have now completed this section of the tutorial.